Functorial desingularization over Q: boundaries and the embedded case: Introduction

 \subsubsection{Desingularization of divisors}

-In many applications of embedded desingularization one wants to resolve a divisor $E$ (or a function) on a regular ambient variety $X$ by finding a modification $f:X'\to X$ with regular $X'$ and such that the reduction of $E\times_XX'$ is snc (i.e. strictly normal crossings).
-One can also achieve that $f$ modifies only the non-regular locus of $E$, but the problem of preserving the entire locus where $E$ is (strictly) normal crossings is more delicate, and, probably, is not the "correct problem" (see \S\ref{strsec}).
-It turns out that the problem that makes much more sense is to preserve the locus where $E$ is snc and the splitting to components is fixed in some sense, and a standard way to formulate this is to consider a {\em divisorial boundary} $E=\{E_1\.
+In many applications of embedded desingularization one wants to resolve a divisor $E$ (or a function) on a regular ambient variety $X$ by finding a modification $f\:X'\to X$ with a regular $X'$ and such that the reduction of $E\times_XX'$ is snc (i.e. strictly normal crossings).
+One can also achieve that $f$ modifies only the non-regular locus of $E$, but the problem of preserving the entire locus where $E$ is snc is more delicate, and, probably, is not the ``correct problem" (see \S\ref{strsec}).
+In fact, the problem that makes much more sense is to find a desingularization that preserves the locus where $E$ is snc and the splitting to components is fixed in some sense.
+A standard way to formulate this is to consider a {\em divisorial boundary} $E=\{E_1\.
 E_n\}$ where each $E_i$ is a divisor.

-\begin{rem} (i) We make our life easier by considering only {\em ordered} boundaries (otherwise only the new boundary would be ordered accordingly to the history, and this would require to use a heavier terminology, as one does in \cite{cjs}).
-In particular, we will use the order whenever this shortens our argument.
-Our desingularization procedure depends on the order of the components and is only compatible with regular morphisms that preserve the order.
+\begin{rem} (i) We make our life easier by considering only {\em ordered} boundaries, as otherwise only the new boundary would be ordered accordingly to the history, and this would require to use a heavier terminology, as one does in \cite{CJS}.
+In particular, we will use the order whenever this shortens our arguments.
+As a drawback, our desingularization procedure depends on the order of the components and is only compatible with regular morphisms that preserve the order.

 (ii) At least in the case of varieties one can functorially desingularize unordered boundaries so that the entire snc locus is preserved, see Remark \ref{strrem}(iii).
-So, almost surely all our results have "unordered" analogs (where all initial boundaries are unordered). \end{rem}
+So, almost surely all our results have ``unordered" analogs, where all initial boundaries are unordered. \end{rem}

 We refer to \S\ref{bschsec} for the definitions of snc and strictly monomial boundaries, and to \S\ref{blsec} for the definition of complete and principal transforms of a boundary under a blow up sequence.
-For reader's convenience basic properties of the transforms are collected in Lemma \ref{sumlem}.
+For the reader's convenience basic properties of the transforms are collected in Lemma \ref{sumlem}.
+Recall that if $E=\{E_1\.E_n\}$ is a boundary then $|E|=\cup_{i=1}^n|E_i|$ denotes its support and $[E]=\sum_{i=1}^nE_i$ denotes its scheme-theoretic support.

-\begin{theor} For any quasi-excellent noetherian regular scheme $X$ of characteristic zero and a divisorial boundary $E$ on $X$ there exists a blow up sequence $f=\calF_\div(X,E):X'\longto X$ such that
+\begin{theor} For any quasi-excellent noetherian regular scheme $X$ of characteristic zero and a divisorial boundary $E$ on $X$ there exists a blow up sequence $f=\calF_\div(X,E)\:X'\longto X$ such that